2023 World Lacrosse Men's Championship

-The 2023 World Lacrosse Championship will be the 14th edition of the international men's field lacrosse tournament for national teams organized by World Lacrosse.
+The 2023 World Lacrosse Men's Championship was the 14th edition of the international men's field lacrosse tournament for national teams organized by World Lacrosse.
 Initially scheduled for 2022, it was postponed to 2023 due to the COVID-19 pandemic.
-The tournament will be held in San Diego, California.
+The tournament was held in San Diego, California.

-The tournament will be limited to 30 teams for the first time through regional qualifying tournaments.
+The tournament was limited to 30 teams for the first time through regional qualifying tournaments.
+The United States won the tournament on July 1, 2023, in front of a crowd of 15,112, the championship was its 11th in the history of the event.

 Hosting

 The Federation of International Lacrosse (FIL), since renamed World Lacrosse, gave its member associations until the end of September 2016 to formally make its intent to bid known to the international sports body and March 2017 to submit their bid.
 The winning bid was announced in June 2018.

 On June 25, 2018, FIL President Sue Redfern announced that Canada will host the 2022 World Lacrosse Championship in Coquitlam, British Columbia.
 According to the bidding team of the Canadian Lacrosse Association, it chose Coquitlam as the proposed host city for its bid citing the locality's previous hosting experience of the 2008 and 2016 men's U-19 world championships.
 On 18 October 2019, the organizing committee withdrew its bid to host the event in Coquitlam.
 Matches were to be held at the Percy Perry Stadium from July 14–23, 2022.

 In October 2019, after the withdrawal of the organization, the championship was moved to California with the aim for better promoting lacrosse for a return to the Summer Olympics.
-In June 2020, the championship was postponed by a year due to the COVID-19 pandemic with Los Angeles named as host city.
+In June 2020, the championship was postponed by a year due to the COVID-19 pandemic and the associated postponement of the 2020 Summer Olympics and 2021 World Games to 2021 and 2022 respectively.
+Los Angeles was named as host city.

 In January 2022, the championship was relocated another time, as San Diego was announced as the new host city for 2023.
-The main venue will be Snapdragon Stadium at San Diego State University, with matches also taking place at Torero Stadium at the University of San Diego and three other fields at San Diego State.
+The main venue was Snapdragon Stadium at San Diego State University, with matches also taking place at Torero Stadium at the University of San Diego and three other fields at San Diego State.